DeadEndRP/Rulebook/README.md

 From this point the players may engage if they so choose to.

-### 3.3 Let others know if you have hidden teammates.
+### 4.3 Let others know if you have hidden teammates.
-If a situation involves multiple players initiating PVP, with one roleplaying a sniper, when letting the other player know that PVP is active they must also tell them they have a friend with them who is a sniper.
+- If a situation involves multiple players initiating PVP, with one roleplaying a sniper, when letting the other player know that PVP is active they must also tell them they have a friend with them who is a sniper.
 The player who is a sniper cannot engage in PVP until they see their teammate engaging in PVP.
   - For example:
     - Player 1 “/looc PVP is on and it may happen, I have a teammate who is a sniper.
 Perma?.”
     - Player 2 "- “/looc okay, my pvp is active too, No perma.”

 - We heavily encourage players to not spam shoot someone, if someone is on the ground we encourage both sides to realistically play out the scene without finishing each other off, by roleplaying injuries.
 However this isn't enforced, it is just heavily encouraged.
 - ALWAYS SCREENSHOT PVP warning with the chat box visible.
 If not, admins cannot help you if things go wrong.

 - Remember there are other ways to deal with players than having to shoot them, you may also opt to; Demand they drop their weapons/bags, take them hostage for ransom or Torture (Please follow our Torutre rules before doing this!)

   - For example:
     - "Drop your guns and leave," or "Never come back here again."
     - “Get in my truck.
 I'm taking you hostage.” or “Hands behind your back and walk forward.”

 -  Staff and NPC characters are also subject to these rules.
 - Bystanders cannot not attempt to join into the middle of a PvP scenario such as a firefight if they were not involved in any RP escalation beforehand.
 Project Zomboid PvP is not the best and mistakes can be made!

-### 3.4 During PvP
+### 4.4 During PvP
 Under no circumstances, Explosives are NOT allowed in PvP.
-Explosives have a high chance of causing widespread damage, including to non-consenting players.
-Explosives are too powerful and will not result in a fair fight.
+Explosives have a high chance of causing widespread damage, Explosives are too powerful and will not result in a fair fight.

 - If you die via PvP this does not mean you are Permadeath unless you have either:
 Agreed to permadeath.
 Lost your choice to permadeath following our “Life for Life Rule”

-### 3.5 After PVP
+### 4.5 After PVP

 - Winner in PVP